 The use of AURALiC’s Lightning Streaming infrastructure lets the ARIES G2 make those connections with your music files possible over your existing Wi-Fi network, and brings with it added features like On-Device Playlists, Memory Caching, Gapless Playback and Bit-Perfect Multi-Room functionality.
 It’s all controlled via the AURALiC custom iOS app, Lightning DS – or access Lightning setup through the new web interface on any smart device at all.
 In addition to compatibility with AirPlay, the ARIES G2 is a certified Roon Ready endpoint for seamless integration with Roon software, making it one of the most flexible streamers available in hi-fi.

-The original Aries is discontinued and sold out.
+The original Aries, Aries LE and Mini are all discontinued & sold out.
 The new improved G1 below is now shipping.

 Hifi Choice Magazine gave the Aries a 5 star review and the 'Editors Choice' award.
 They summed with: